outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - apply interface structures to problems to generate new solution automation workflows that involve a reduction of some solution metric (problem variable set, distance from solution, number of un/solved sub-problems as a ratio of total sub-problems, etc)
         - all of the solution automation workflows in problem_solution_diagrams.svg involve changes to the variables of problem/solution structures
           - change problem until its a solution (changes the problem state until its useful in some way)
-          - solve different problem (change problem identity)
+          - solve different problem (change problem identity, like to the 'causal problem')
           - break problem into sub-problems (change problem scope/complexity)
           - connect problem/solution (change problem/solution position)
           - reduce problem (change problem variable set to a subset)
           - filter solutions (change problem space possibilities to a subset)
           - change existing solution until its more optimal (change suboptimal solution)
-        - the interface structures (changes) applied to the variables of problem/solution structures need to fulfill definitions ('make sense')
+        - the interface structures (changes) applied to the variables of problem/solution structures need to fulfill definitions ('make sense, having no relevant contradictions')
           - for example: 'changing a suboptimal solution' is only useful when the change fulfills solution metrics more optimally than the previous state
           - so the 'change' applied would only qualify as an implementation of a solution automation workflow if it 'improves the suboptimal solution' (fulfills the definition of 'solving a problem')
         - sub-intents of each workflow, like 'find input info of the workflow', are components of the workflow implementation (interface query)
           - workflow: connect problem/solution (change problem/solution position)
-            - sub-intents (alternative, overlapping, sequential)
+            - sub-intents (alternative, overlapping, sequential sub-problems)
               - 'find input info of the workflow' sub-intent: find connective/interactive structures to use in connections
               - 'find structures to input to the connect function' sub-intent: find structures required to be connected
           - various workflows can be used to implement these sub-intents: